Union representative: Duties

 Unlike other union representatives, stewards work on the shop floor, connecting workers with union officials at regional or national levels.

 The role of shop stewards may vary from being a mere representative of a larger national union towards independent structures with the power of collective bargaining in the workplace.

 In political history

-In the United Kingdom, a network called Shop Stewards Movement organised shop stewards against the first World War.
+In the United Kingdom, a network called Shop Stewards Movement organised shop stewards against the First World War.
 In Germany, a network of shop stewards called Revolutionary Stewards took an important role in the revolutionary "January Strike".

 Other designations

-Father of the chapel (FoC) or mother of the chapel (MoC) are the titles in the United Kingdom and Australasia referring to a shop steward representing members of a trade union in a printing office or in journalism.
+Father of the chapel (FoC) or mother of the chapel (MoC) are the titles in the United Kingdom and Australasia referring to a shop steward representing members of a trades union in a printing office or in journalism.
 The FoC or MoC is assisted by the clerk of the chapel or by a deputy FoC/MoC.
 In the printing trade, a chapel is the traditional name given to a meeting of compositors.
 The name originates in the early history of printing in Great Britain, though the National Union of Journalists states that the precise origins of the terms are unclear.